Aminmalek/spring-boot-transaction/README.md

 # Simple Spring Boot 3 and Java 17 Banking Transaction Application

 This is a simple banking transaction application built using Spring Boot 3 and Java 17.
-The purpose of this application is to simulate a transfer of money from one user's account to another using Spring Data JDBC.
+The purpose of this application is to simulate a transfer of money from one user's account to another using **Spring Data JDBC** and  **@Transactional** annotation.

 ## Prerequisites